 Studio photographers will appreciate that the Hasselblad X1D II (unlike the Pentax Q) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X1D II is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Pentax Q has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D II and the Pentax Q?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Hasselblad X1D II 50C:

 - More detail: Offers more megapixels (51.3 vs 12MP) with a 107% higher linear resolution.